State guide

 Route 17 overview

-Use the overview when you need to compare South Carolina with Florida, Georgia, North Carolina, and Virginia.
+Use Route 17 overview when you need to compare South Carolina with Florida, Georgia, North Carolina, and Virginia.

 Travel handoff zones

-South Carolina has several places where a Route 17 stop can become more than a photo break.
-Keep handoffs tied to real stop decisions: Charleston for walking history and evening options, Georgetown for water-and-nature context, and the Grand Strand for broader beach-area activity planning.
-Do not force a booking layer onto the quiet middle if the traveler only needs road rhythm.
+South Carolina has several places where a Route 17 stop can become a real handoff.
+Charleston works best for walking history and evening plans, Georgetown for water-and-nature context, and the Grand Strand for broader beach-area decisions.
+Keep the quiet middle simple when the day only needs road rhythm.

 Charleston